happilymarrieddad/sc-redis/README.md

 TODO:
 - Better error logging (capture errors from Redis client and emit 'error' on broker object?)
 - Reconnect behavior (after Redis client connection drops out) - Not sure if this is necessary or Node Redis client already does that automatically?
+  - The reconnect should be handled with the slaves module
 - Synchronize data with Redis - Not just pub/sub channels - Will need to make changes to nData (https://github.com/SocketCluster/ndata) to make this possible.

 Pull requests are welcome.